-- MTC/ABAG's Equity Platform: In California's Bay Area, the MPO has incorporated racial equity across its planning processes. - Equity and Social Justice Initiative, King County, WA: King County is using an Equity Impact Review Tool to intentionally consider the promotion of equity in the development and implementation of key policies, programs and funding decisions. - Race and Social Justice Initiative, Seattle, WA: City Departments are using a set of Racial Equity Analysis questions as filters for policy development and budget making. - Equality Impact Assessments, United Kingdom: Since 2000, all public authorities required to develop and publish race equity plans must assess proposed policies using an Equality Impact Assessment.
+- Metro's Rapid Equity Assessment Tool: Metro is using this set of questions to assist staff in identifying and prioritizing equity opportunities. - MTC/ABAG's Equity Platform: Incorporates racial equity across the MPO's planning processes. - Equity and Social Justice Initiative, King County, WA: King County is using an Equity Impact Review Tool to intentionally consider the promotion of equity in the development and implementation of key policies, programs and funding decisions. - Race and Social Justice Initiative, Seattle, WA: City Departments are using a set of Racial Equity Analysis questions as filters for policy development and budget making.